Vehicle rollover

-A rollover is a type of vehicle crash in which a vehicle tips over onto its side or roof.
+A rollover or overturn is a type of vehicle crash in which a vehicle tips over onto its side or roof.
 Rollovers have a higher fatality rate than other types of vehicle collisions.

 Dynamics

 Vehicle rollovers are divided into two categories: tripped and untripped.
 Tripped rollovers are caused by forces from an external object, such as a curb or a collision with another vehicle.
 Untripped rollovers are the result of steering input, speed, and friction with the ground.
 Trailers that are not roll-coupled (i.e. those that use a trailer coupling rather than a fifth wheel) are more prone to rolling as they do not have the tractor unit or prime mover for additional stability.

 Untripped rollovers

 Untripped rollovers occur when cornering forces destabilize the vehicle.
 As a vehicle rounds a corner, three forces act on it: tire forces (the centripetal force), inertial effects (the centrifugal force), and gravity.
 The cornering forces from the tire push the vehicle towards the center of the curve.
 This force acts at ground level, below the center of mass.
 The force of inertia acts horizontally through the vehicle's center of mass away from the center of the turn.
 These two forces make the vehicle roll towards the outside of the curve.
 The force of the vehicle's weight acts downward through the center of mass in the opposite direction.
 When the tire and inertial forces are enough to overcome the force of gravity, the vehicle starts to turn over.